Lukasz-Grzegorzewski/vue-table-html/README.md

-# Project to practice of VUE framework.
+# Project to practice the VUE framework.

 ## table - html / js - with reactive functionality with VUE.